awsdocs/amazon-connect-admin-guide/doc_source/historical-metrics-definitions.md

 In the [GetMetricData](https://docs.aws.amazon.com/connect/latest/APIReference/API_GetMetricData.html) API, this metric is INTERACTION\_TIME\.
 + Type: String \(*hh:mm:ss*\)
 + Category: CTR\-driven metric

-This metric doesn't apply to tasks so you'll notice a value of 0 on the report for them\.

 ## Average agent outbound connecting time<a name="htm-avg-agent-outbound-connecting-time"></a>